aadm/aadm.github.io/_posts/2013-11-11-photographic-projects.md

 tags: [photo, comment]
 ---

 _This post was somehow inspired by a conversation I had on the [On Taking Pictures](http://5by5.tv/otp) Google+ group[^google-plus-links].
-It was something I wanted to talk about for a long time, and this conversation pushed me to sit down and write my thoughts._
+It was something I wanted to talk about for a long time._

 I have always enjoyed linking a series of photographs into something more organic.
 The lonely (even if beautiful) photo does not satisfy my hunger, exactly like 50g of pasta are never enough for me.
 The excitement for getting a single good (or even excellent) shot is just too short-lived, it just feels to me like an isolated thing with no anchors.